ajueid/ajueid.github.io/README.md

-# Toolbox for DM uncertainties from QCD uncertainties
+# Toolbox for QCD uncertainties on particle spectra from dark-matter annihilation

 ## Introduction